 · Identify which reference model components cannot be constrained

-· Identify the model elements that represent AML data types and, if necessary, identify points where a transformation process is needed.
+· Identify the model elements representing AML data types and, if necessary, identify points where a transformation process is needed.

 Reference Model Stereotypes

-The AML Reference Model Profile defines the stereotypes that are used to identify the root package of the target reference model, identify the target reference model properties in the target that are not constrainable and to identify the reference model classifiers that represent built-in AML data types.
+The AML Reference Model Profile defines the stereotypes used to identify the root package of the target reference model, identify the target reference model properties in the target that are not constrainable, and identify the reference model classifiers representing built-in AML data types.